QuanMa722/QuanMa/README.md

-## A learner with research interests in data science and public opinion analysis.
+## A learner with research interests in text mining and public opinion analysis.

 <picture>